SebastianOderland/PrimaryDomain/README.md

 ## Notes

+- E-Mail
-- E-mailaccounts does not seem to update after changing primary domain, which is good.
+E-mailaccounts does not seem to update after changing primary domain.
+So it seems to be working for now.

+- DNS

 ## TODO

+- The Addon Domain needs to have public_html as document root before changing it to Primary Domain.
-- Allow current addon domain to have subdomains.
+- Allow current addon domain to have subdomains
-- Probably redo the process of importing DNS-Records.
+- Probably redo the process of importing DNS-Records

-- Either check all the "potential" outcome before executing anything, or store a backup of the data.
+- Either check all the "potential" outcome before executing anything, or store a backup of the data
-- Update primary domain in WHMCS.
+- Update primary domain in WHMCS